linkcd/blog-hexo/source/_posts/Announcing-new-version-of-DNV-GL-Rules-Chatbot.md

 ---
 Happy new year!

-I am happy to announce the new version of DNV GL Rules Chatbot is ready now.
+I am happy to announce the new version of Rules Chatbot is ready now.
 The key new features are below:
 -  Support full text search (based on SharePoint Search)
--  Indexing DNV GL rules documents with enhanced metadata
+-  Indexing ship classification rules rules documents with enhanced metadata
 -  Customized ranking
 -  Upgraded to Bot Framework 3.0